bacpack-system/bacpack-system.github.io/docs/example_usage.md

 Now the App can be added to a Package Context.

 ??? example "example App Config"
-    Following JSON is the Release variation App Config for the example project.
+    Following JSON is the Release variation App Config for the example Project.
 The Config is very similar to previously defined Package Configs in this example.
-The only important changes are to Git URI and Package name to reflect this example project.
+The only important changes are to Git URI and Package name to reflect this example Project.

     ```json
     {